 Most employers are legally required to pay a certain minimum wage to their employees (at least $7.25 an hour to comply with federal laws) and pay overtime for hours worked over 40 in a workweek (at least 1.5 times the regular pay rate).
-However, the Fair Labor Standards Act (FLSA) provides minimum wage and overtime exemptions for certain jobs, positions, and worker demographics.
+However, the Fair Labor Standards Act (FLSA) provides minimum wage and overtime exemptions for certain jobs and demographics.

-Your business may be exempt from minimum wage and/or overtime rules if you are in one of the following industries or companies: farming, nonprofit, seasonal business, babysitting, or small newspapers.
+Your business may be exempt from minimum wage and/or overtime rules if you are in one of the following industries or pay the following types of workers:

 If you have a farm and used fewer than 500 man-days of farm labor in the previous calendar year, you are exempt from the minimum wage requirements.
 Employees of small fishing operations are also exempt.